There are several options for exporting your data from Strava

 As of May 25th, 2018, Strava provides the option to export an archive of your account.

-- Log into the account on Strava.com that you wish to delete.
+- Log into the account on Strava.com from which you wish to bulk export data.

 - Hover over your name in the upper right-hand corner of the Strava page.
 Choose "Settings," then find the "My Account" tab from the menu listed on the Left.